China ramps up commodity exports as domestic glut grows

-BEIJING (Reuters) - Chinese commodity producers struggling with excess output and hurt by sinking prices looked abroad at a record rate last month to find markets for products including aluminum, refined fuels and steel, data showed on Tuesday.
+BEIJING, Dec 8 (Reuters) - Chinese commodity producers struggling with excess output and hurt by sinking prices looked abroad at a record rate last month to find markets for products including aluminium, refined fuels and steel, data showed on Tuesday.

-China’s refineries shipped a record amount of fuel products, aluminum processors sold their second-highest tonnage of product and steelmakers increased exports by 22 percent to 102 million tonnes in the January-November period, setting a new record, according to preliminary customs data.
-[CN/TRADE]
+China’s refineries shipped a record amount of fuel products, aluminium processors sold their second-highest tonnage of product and steelmakers increased exports by 22 percent to 102 million tonnes in the January-November period, setting a new record, according to preliminary customs data.

 The numbers will likely increase concerns that the world’s No. 2 economy is exporting its excess output onto a saturated global market, accelerating the rout in prices.